top of page

 Nov 2, 2023

-Louis Malle's The Fire Within and the ethics of suicide
+Louis Malle's The Fire Within and Philosophies of Suicide

 A reappraisal of Louis Malle's 1963 film The Fire Within and its source nove, and how the film relates to various philosopies of sucide, in particular those of Schopenhauer and EM Cioran.
 Also discusses henri Bresson's 1964 movie Mouchette.